 Avoiding Habits that Can Damage Your Implants

 Avoid certain habits or activities to ensure their long-term success and longevity.
 Sticky foods that could pull on the abutment, like caramel or sugar cane, and hard objects, such as ice cubes, can put too much pressure on the implant and cause it to become loose or damaged.
 Furthermore, extreme temperatures can affect the bond between the implant and your jawbone, so avoid hot liquids such as tea and coffee.
 Everyday hygiene is also paramount for implant maintenance; cleaning the site with a gentle toothbrush at least twice daily is essential for removing plaque buildup around the implant area.
 Overall, by avoiding certain habits or activities that can damage your implants and ensuring proper oral hygiene – you’ll be able to enjoy your restored smile for years to come.

 Whether you are considering implant dentures or implant-supported dentures, it is essential to remember that maintenance of these prosthetics will be required Not only should a licensed dentist perform regular checkups, but brushing and flossing regularly and consuming a balanced diet for optimum oral health are essential.
 One should remember that dental implants can succeed much sooner than expected if adequately cared for.
-If you have any questions about the maintenance requirements for your particular case of implant dentures or another type of tooth replacement system, contact The Smile Clinics today!
+If you have any questions about the maintenance requirements for your particular case of implant dentures or another type of tooth replacement system, book a free consultation with The Smile Clinics today, located in Yuba City and Placerville.
 They will be able to answer any questions or concerns and advise you on the right course of action for you.
 Your oral health is worth investing in, so ensure you take the necessary steps to enjoy it long into the future.